Suyash021/Introduction/README.md

 Currently a Final year Graduate Engineering Student in Computer Science and Engineering

 # What is this?
-I am here to Display Some Skills and Talents i have learnt til now from academics and Internshala Training on Data Science Field.
+I am here to Display Some Skills and Talents i have learnt til now from academics and Training on Data Science Field.

 # Skills
 * Language